 Refinancing a loan means that you are replacing an existing loan with a new one.
 This is something an owner might consider not only for a business loan, but a mortgage or an auto loan as well.
 You may consider refinancing if it allows you to reduce the interest rate or shorten the terms of the loan, and it can be applied to a mortgage or an auto loan as well.

 Below is a glossary of financial terms and definitions that you should know in order to make informed choices around loans.

 - Accounts receivable: Accounts receivable is money due to a business by its customers.
 This refers to outstanding invoices a company has or, more broadly, the money clients owe the business.

 - Accounts payable: Accounts payable is money owed by a business to vendors or suppliers.

-- Amortization: Amortization refers to spreading payment over multiple periods.
-Amortization can refer to loans or assets.
-An amortized loan requires the borrower to make scheduled, periodic payments applied to both the principal and interest.
+- Amortisation: Amortisation refers to spreading payment over multiple periods.
+Amortisation can refer to loans or assets.
+An amortised loan requires the borrower to make scheduled, periodic payments applied to both the principal and interest.